-The practice organised and delivered services to meet patients' needs.
-It took account of patient needs and preferences.

-- The practice understood the needs of its population and tailored services in response to those needs.
-It offered online services such as repeat prescription requests, booking of appointments up to six weeks in advance and advice services for common ailments. - The facilities and premises were appropriate for the services delivered. - The practice made reasonable adjustments when patients found it hard to access services.
-For example, home visits were available for older patients and patients who had clinical needs which resulted in difficulty attending the practice. - Same day appointments were available for children and those patients with medical problems that require same day consultation. - Patients were able to receive travel vaccinations available on the NHS as well as those only available privately. - There were disabled facilities and translation services available.
-A hearing loop was present but it had recently become inoperative.
-The practice had another one on order. - Care and treatment for patients with multiple long-term conditions and patients approaching the end of life was coordinated with other services.
+- The practice organised and delivered services to meet patients' needs.
+It took account of patient needs and preferences. - The practice understood the needs of its population and tailored services in response to those needs.
+It offered online services such as repeat prescription requests, advanced booking of appointments and advice services for common ailments. - The facilities and premises were appropriate for the services delivered. - The practice made reasonable adjustments when patients found it hard to access services.
+For example, home visits were available for older patients and patients who had clinical needs which resulted in difficulty attending the practice.
+The practice also made extra appointments available each week to ease winter pressures during the months of November to March. - Same day appointments were available for children and those patients with medical problems that require same day consultation. - Patients were able to receive travel vaccinations available on the NHS as well as those only available privately. - There were disabled facilities and translation services available.
+A hearing loop was present. - Care and treatment for patients with multiple long-term conditions and patients approaching the end of life was coordinated with other services.